JStoresund/notes-V25/krypto/_krypto.md

   - Provide access selectively for a number of different online services using individual tickets
   - Establish session key to deliver confidentiality and integrity services
   - 3-level protocol
-    - Level 1: Client *C* interacts with authenticatino server *AS* in order to obtain ticket-grantin ticket.
-Happends once per session
+    - Level 1: Client *C* interacts with authentication server *AS* in order to obtain ticket to ticket-granting server.
+Happens once per session
     - Level 2: Client *C* interacts with ticket-granting server *TGS* to obtain service ticket.
 Happens once for each server during session
     - Level 3: Client *C* interacts with application server *V* in order to obtain a service.
-Happens each time client requeres service during session
+Happens each time client requires service during session
   - Level 1: interaction with auth server
     - ![alt text](image-23.png)
     - $ticket_{tgs} = \{K_{C, tgs}, ID_C, T_1\}_{K_{tgs}}$ for some period $T_1$